radovskyb/watcher/README.md

 Events contain the `os.FileInfo` of the file or directory that the event is based on and the type of event that has occurred.

+# Update
-#### Event.Path for Rename and Move events is now returned in the format of "fromPath -> toPath"
+Event.Path for Rename and Move events is now returned in the format of `fromPath -> toPath`

 # Installation